Table of Contents

 An outdoor electricity meter box replacement typically costs between $100 and $800, or $375.
 Although this is uncommon, you could pay up to $5,000 in exceptional circumstances.
 Let’s examine each of the examples below.

-A technician from your neighborhood utility provider comes by once a month to compute your energy bill.
+Your neighborhood utility provider technician comes by monthly to compute your energy bill.
 Your home’s outside meter indicates how much power you’ve used when using the dishwasher, turning on the lights, and binge-watching your favorite TV series.
 However, the container that protects your connected meter from the effects of the outside elements is your exterior electrical meter box.

 What Is an Outside Electrical Meter Box?